MangoMilk1911/ISDM/Assignment.md

 1. **Inbound Call Customer:** Customers calling the travel company to purchase or get information about a travel package
 2. **Outbound Call Customer:** Potential customers called by the travel company
 3. **Relationship Manager (RM):** Employees who talk to to customers over the phone
-4. **Call Management Centre (CMC):** A department within the travel company that manages both inbound and outbound calls
+4. **Call Centre Manager:** Manager of the department within the travel company that handles both inbound and outbound calls
 5. **Travel Company:** The major travel company who maintains the call management centre

 ## Design Thinking